DeedleFake/Go-PhysicsFS/README.md

 To install simply type:

-> make install
+> goinstall github.com/DeedleFake/Go-PhysicsFS/physfs

-If you don't have write permission for GOROOT, you may need to run the previous command as root.
+If you don't have write permission for GOPATH/GOROOT, you may need to run the previous command as root.
 If you get errors while trying to run it using sudo, it's possible that the GOROOT/GOOS/GOARCH/GOBIN variables are not available to the make command.
 You can try using '-E' to preserve the environment:

+> sudo -E goinstall github.com/DeedleFake/Go-PhysicsFS/physfs

+It's also possible to install just using make:

+> make install

+or

 > sudo -E make install